subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

   })
 ```

-(???? can using a union of all field subsets increase the amount of data retrieved? or in other words, when we applied the `data` selector on a per-filter basis, did we actually use a different subset of fields for each filter? cause now it's not the case, apparently)
+[//]: # "(???? can using a union of all field subsets increase the amount of data retrieved? or in other words, when we applied the `data` selector on a per-filter basis, did we actually use a different subset of fields for each filter? cause now it's not the case, apparently)"

 ## Step 4